The top 10 legal defenses to driving while intoxicated (“DUI”) charges fall into three categories. These are to assert that:

 But Sheila’s DUI defense lawyer should be able to get the prosecutor’s expert to admit that Sheila’s body probably hadn’t fully absorbed the alcohol when she was driving home.
 This would mean that her BAC was below the legal limit when she drove and that she can successfully fight the driving under the influence charge.

-The difference between physical impairment and mental impairment is the basis of another commonly helpful California DUI defense.
+The difference between physical impairment and mental impairment is the basis of another commonly helpful DUI defense.

 Officers routinely testify that DUI suspects displayed physical signs of impairment.
 But they don’t always testify that defendants showed signs of mental impairment.